 “Several of the issues addressed in obtaining informed consent for treatment or assessment are also applicable to supervision and consultation: Anticipated length of service, limits to privacy, fees and related policies, risks and benefits, and maintenance and storage of records are some examples. . .
 Consumers must receive enough relevant information about all factors that might reasonably influence their decisions.
 (Thomas, 2010, p.
 142-143)

-Contracts for consultation should delineate what the consultant agrees to do.
+Thomas recommends that consultation contracts delineate what the consultant agrees to do.
 Rather than take responsibility for a therapist’s entire caseload, a consultant might agree to field particular questions or cases that the consultee chooses to raise.
 Or the consultant might offer an educational consultation focused on the use of a particular type of assessment instrument, learning to apply a particular theoretical orientation, or improving boundaries with clients.
 Such a contract need not then specify which issues the consultee must inform the consultant about.
 Rather, the consultee chooses which issues he or she wishes to raise.
 And, unlike supervisors, consultants are not ultimately responsible for decisions.
 Therefore, the contract should include a clear statement, signed by the consultee, emphasizing that the consultee is ultimately responsible, such as the following: “The consultant will offer suggestions and ideas.
 I may choose to accept and implement, modify, or ignore these suggestions.
 I understand that responsibility for clinical decisions regarding my clients rest solely with me.”
 (Thomas, 2010, p.
 160-161; emphasis added)

 Interestingly, the professional literature seems to contain few recent references to consultation contracts, and no examples of sample contracts.
 A recent brief literature search turned up numerous references to consultation contracts in articles published in the 1980s, but almost no recent references.
 Thomas (2010) has provided a form for “summarizing” a consultation or supervision case, but she provides no sample contracts.